2Parale/2Performant-Product-Importer/readme.txt

 You have to manually display the product fields using the `tp_the_product_field( $key )` method.

 = Whoa!
 That product snippet looks totally awkward on my blog.
-You call that looking good? = Actually, no. But there's a reason for it: you can do your own styling depending on your theme and imagination.
-Just add some CSS for the mentioned classes and you should be OK.
+You call that looking good? = Actually, no. But there's a reason for it: you can customize the output depending on your theme and imagination.
+Just go to the settings page and edit the output template.

-== Screenshots ==

-1. The settings panel

 == Changelog ==

+= 0.9.3 =
+* **New Feature** Customizable product template - change the way the inserted product shows up on your website
+* **Bugfix** Several minor bugfixes and security issues handled

 = 0.9.2 =
 * **Hotfix** Resolves incompatibility with environments running PHP <5.3
 * **Bugfix** Insert product into post box not resizing correctly

 = 0.9.1 =
 * **New Feature** Introduced ability to insert product info dirrectly into post content using the WYSIWYG editor (see *Insert 2Performant Product* button) and shortcode
 * **Bugfix** Product update for drafts/pending products
 * **Bugfix** Campaigns now sorted by name
 * **Bugfix** Does not delete regular posts on update

-= 0.9 =

-* Initial version.

 == Upgrade Notice ==